MaRuifeng/openLDAP-proxy/README.md

 Often there are applications whose user base consists of multiple LDAP sources, and some of them might even be of different nature (e.g. Linux LDAP vs. Windows AD).
 To ease the complexity of integrating multiple LDAP sources, it's better to provide a single unified interface with proper abstraction.
 That is where the idea of LDAP proxying comes into play.

-Particularly in our use case at IBM, a bunch of enterprise customers have their own LDAP servers that render user/group management.
+Particularly in our use case in IBM, a bunch of enterprise customers have their own LDAP servers that render user/group management.
+After federating them with our own identify provider (IBMid) to enable Single-Sign-On via the OAuth2 framework, we also need to query their LDAP servers for more detailed user/group information.
+This openLDAP proxy was created for that purpose.

 The [slapd-meta](http://www.openldap.org/software/man.cgi?query=slapd-meta&apropos=0&sektion=0&manpath=OpenLDAP+2.4-Release&format=html) backend in the OpenLDAP software suite performs basic LDAP proxying with respect to a set of remote LDAP servers.
 This project is built upon it to provide a unified LDAP querying interface for multiple backend LDAP servers.

 ## Development Setup

 It's handy to set up a local development environment to try out different config settings.
-Below sample commands are for Ubuntu environment.
+Below sample commands are for an Ubuntu environment.
 1. Install OpenLDAP: `sudo apt-get install slapd`
-2. Locate the [slpad.conf](https://www.openldap.org/doc/admin24/slapdconf2.html) file and edit it based on needs: `vim /etc/ldap/slapd.conf`
+2. Locate the [slpad.conf](https://www.openldap.org/doc/admin24/slapdconf2.html) file and edit it based on needs: `vim /etc/ldap/slapd.conf`.
+A sample file with `database meta` section configured is found in the source code.
-3. Start the OpenLDAP Proxy service: `/usr/sbin/slapd -h 'ldap:/// ldapi:/// ldaps:///' -g openldap -u openldap -f /etc/ldap/slapd.conf -d 256`
+3. Start the openLDAP proxy service: `/usr/sbin/slapd -h 'ldap:/// ldapi:/// ldaps:///' -g openldap -u openldap -f /etc/ldap/slapd.conf -d 256`
-4. After OpenLDAP installation, there will be a default `openldap` process running if it's configured as start on server boot.
+4. After OpenLDAP installation, there will be a default `openldap` process running if it's configured as start on system boot.
 It needs to be killed to start the new process.
 5. Install ldap-utils for client operations like LDAP query: `sudo apt-get install ldap-utils`
 6. Test the proxy (sample command only): `ldapsearch -h localhost -x -b "dc=sla,dc=ibm,dc=com" "mail=ruifengm@sg.ibm.com"`